Overview of Advanced Insights

 For sales reps operating in a Named Account environment, the challenge is determining which accounts are most valuable to prioritize today.

-With a list of your accounts in DataFox, you can quickly prioritize by companies with the most recent funding, new products, and more than 30 company growth signals.
-This article will cover different ways you can prioritize your named accounts within DataFox.
+With a list of your accounts in Oracle DataFox, you can quickly prioritize by companies with the most recent funding, new products, and more than 30 company growth signals.
+This article covers different ways you can prioritize your named accounts within Oracle DataFox.

 Option 1: Filter any Lists of Companies in DataFox

-Find your saved Lists/Dynamic Lists on your Dashboard:
+Find your saved lists on your Lists page.

 Option 2: Import your Accounts/Leads into DataFox as a List

-Export a list of accounts or leads from your CRM in .CSV format and upload it into DataFox for easy prioritization
+Export a list of accounts or leads from your CRM in .csv format and upload it for easy prioritization.

 Option 3: Use Salesforce Account filters to Reveal your Territory